Advertisement

 A game-changer for AI & DNN hearing technology

-More is the successor to the popular Oticon Opn product family and has been succeeded by Real.
+More is the successor to the popular Oticon Opn product family and is the predecessor of Real.
 More picked up where Opn S left off, advancing Oticon's BrainHearing™ philosophy with the industry's first onboard Deep Neural Network (DNN) that runs on Oticon's Polaris sound processing platform, as discussed above.
 Oticon claims More provides a 15% improvement in speech understanding when compared to Opn S.

 Oticon More